Need a quick getaway? These are the best day trips from Las Vegas.

 9. Grand Canyon West, Arizona

 Grand Canyon West isn’t our favorite part of Grand Canyon National Park, but it is the closest part of the park from Las Vegas.
-There’s so much to see and do at the Grand Canyon that we prefer making it longer than a day trip, but if you’ve never seen it before and you’re limited on time, it’s worth driving out to see.
-You can walk along the skywalk or do something more adventurous, like white water rafting or ride a helicopter.
+There’s so much to see and do at the Grand Canyon that we recommend you make a weekend out of it or longer.
+If you’ve never seen it before and you’re limited on time, though, it will be worth the drive.
+You can walk along the skywalk, go white water rafting, or ride a helicopter.

 10. Death Valley National Park, Nevada and California

 Distance: 142 mi / 2 hr 11 min (map)

 Things You Can’t Miss: Zabriskie Point, Mesquite Dunes, Badwater Basin

 What to Eat: Toll Road Restaurant, Timbisha Village Frybread Tacos and Shave Ice, Panamint Springs Resort Restaurant

 Where to Stay: The Inn at Death Valley (mid-range), Death Valley Inn and RV Park, Beatty (budget)

 Death Valley National Park is a huge park!
 You can be in the middle of sand dunes at one moment, then amongst some of the most colorful hills you’ve ever seen the next.
 If you’re headed up for a day trip don’t try to do it all.
 Focus on one region of the park.
 Everything is so far apart.